 Conclusion

 Australia is a land of dreams for individuals interested in studying there and those seeking rewarding work prospects.
-The GSM programme covers 189, 190, or 491 visas, though each category has its procedures and requirements.
+The GSM program covers 189, 190, or 491 visas, though each category has its procedures and requirements.
 Some professions may qualify for the 190 or 491 visas but not the 189 visas.
 Even if they are not eligible for permanent visas, some candidates may continue to consider the provisional visa.
 You may have more opportunities if your nominated occupation falls within the MLTSSOL and STSOL, as you may be eligible for 189 and 190 visa subclasses.
-Please contact a registered migration agent in Perth if you’d like to learn more about your eligibility for GSM visas.
+Don’t hesitate to contact a registered migration agent in Perth if you’d like to learn more about your eligibility for GSM visas.